-Which Employees Automatically Have Missouri Workers’ Compensation Coverage?
+Missouri Workers’ Compensation Eligibility

-State law requires all employers with five or more employees carry Missouri workers’ compensation insurance.
+State law requires all employers with at least five employees to carry Missouri workers’ compensation insurance.
 This includes all full-time, part-time, and most independent contractors.

 - Farm laborers